Package 'coconots'

 Description

-This function computes and returns scores for Poisson and Generalized Poisson models.
+This function computes log, quadrtic and ranked probability scores for Poisson and Generalized Poisson models.

 Usage